Anne Lister: Plaque

-In 2018, a blue plaque was unveiled at Holy Trinity Church in York to honour Lister; it was York's first LGBT history plaque.
-The plaque had rainbow edging, and read "Gender-nonconforming entrepreneur.
+In 2018, a blue plaque was unveiled at Holy Trinity Church in York to honour Lister.
+With a rainbow edging, it was York's first LGBTQ history plaque (or rainbow plaque).

+The plaque originally read: "Anne Lister 1791–1840 Gender-nonconforming entrepreneur.
 Celebrated marital commitment, without legal recognition, to Ann Walker in this church.
 Easter, 1834".
-The wording was criticised for not mentioning Lister's sexuality, and in 2019, it was replaced with a similar plaque with the wording "Anne Lister 1791–1840 of Shibden Hall, Halifax / Lesbian and Diarist; took sacrament here to seal her union with Ann Walker / Easter 1834".
+This wording was criticised for not mentioning Lister's sexuality, and in 2019, a replacement plaque was installed which included the wording: "Lesbian and Diarist; took sacrament here to seal her union with Ann Walker".